|

 dispersion control for solitonlike pulse formation.

-multilayer coatings for broadband dispersion control in femtosecond lasers
+Chirped multilayer coatings for broadband dispersion control in femtosecond lasers

 by Robert Szipőcs, Kárpát Ferencz, Christian Spielmann and